 If you're looking for an autographed Mariano Rivera card, 1996 Leaf Signature Series is the most popular.
 Not only is it his first autograph card, but it's also one of the most attractive.
-It comes with three different versions that are discernible by the medallion on the front of the card.
-Bronze is the most common followed by Silver then Gold.
+It comes with three different versions that are discernible by the foil medallion on the front of the card.
+Bronze is the most common, followed by Silver, then Gold.
 All rank among the most valuable Mariano Rivera cards with the Gold version understandably commanding the most.

 If the 1996 Leaf Signature Series Mariano Rivera is too expensive, 1998 Donruss Signature Series represents a slightly more affordable choice.
-The base version, which has a red background, is limited to 900 copies.
-Numbered to 1000, the green Millennium Marks card is actually more common.
-The rarest version of the card is blue Century Marks parallel that is limited to 100 copies.
+The base version, which has a red background, is reportedly limited to 900 copies.
+Capped at 1,000 cards, the green Millennium Marks edition is actually more common.
+The rarest version of the card is the blue Century Marks parallel with just 100 copies.

-Just as Mariano Rivera doesn't have a lot of autograph cards from earlier in his career, options for autographed memorabilia cards -- at least ones that are available with reasonable quantities -- are even tougher.
+Just as Mariano Rivera doesn't have a lot of autograph cards from earlier in his career, options for autographed memorabilia cards—at least ones that are available with reasonable quantities—are even tougher.
 And while a card with a print run of 50 is hardly common, the 2004 E-X Clear Authentics Signature Mariano Rivera is one of the first that you might be able to find.
 Most of the other autographed memorabilia cards released around the same time frame are numbered to 10 or less.
 However, recent sets have increased the overall supply of Rivera's autographed relic cards.

 Inserted in packs as a redemption, the 2005 Topps Turkey Red Mariano Rivera autograph has a stated print run of 192.
 It carries the distinct Turkey Red look and texture as well as a nice spot for an on-card signature.
 The main card is rarely seen and it has four parallels, all of which are extremely rare.
-The Red version has 15 copies, Black has five, two for Gold and the Suede parallel is a one-of-one.
+The Red version has 15 copies, Black has five, two for Gold and the Suede parallel is a one-of-one edition.

-2009 Upper Deck Ultimate Collection Ultimate Patch cards are some of the most attractive memorabilia cards.
+2009 Upper Deck Ultimate Collection Ultimate Patch cards are still some of the most attractive memorabilia cards.
 They balance a massive swatch area with enough room for a decent-sized player photo.
 Numbered to 35, the patches themselves are also amazing but the cards almost never surface.
 Mariano has other patch cards over the years to track down, as well.

-2010 Topps Triple Threads Autograph Relic Combos Mariano Rivera #ARC5 #/36 with Whitey Ford, Yogi Berra
+2010 Topps Triple Threads Mariano Rivera #ARC5 #/36 Auto Relic w/ Whitey Ford, Yogi Berra

 For many, this card won't win many awards for design.
-But it does standout for including autographs (albeit stickers) and memorabilia from three Yankees legends.
+But it does stand out by including autographs (albeit stickers) and memorabilia swatches from three Yankees legends.
 The pairing may be a little curious, but it's doubtful many would complain if one popped out of their box.
 The base version is limited to 36 copies, although there are a bunch of different parallels.

 This card is interesting on a few different levels.
 The first, and most important (at least from an aesthetic perspective) is the silver signature.
 It's also got a short inscription wishing Topps a "Happy 60th" that shows that Rivera's printing is as neat as his handwriting.
 Numbered to 60, it's part of a set that was released across several Topps sets in 2011 as it celebrated its 60th year of making baseball cards.